 Public primary and secondary education are administered and managed according to the Education Act, Act No 61 of 17 July 1998 and regulations to the Education Act.

-The Act also concerns private primary and lower secondary schools that do not receive state support pursuant to the Private Schools Act and private tuition at home at the primary and lower secondary levels.
+The Act also concerns private primary and lower secondary schools that do not receive state support pursuant to the Independent Schools Act and private tuition at home at the primary and lower secondary levels.

 For education designed specifically for adults, for which the municipality or county authority is responsible, chapter 4A in the Education Act shall apply.